Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * 66%/82% for mini-Imagenet, 69%/86% for tiered-Imagenet
     * I think it can proof that capsule's efficient for low-resource circumstances.

+- [ICLR 2021] ([paper](https://openreview.net/pdf?id=vujTf_I8Kmc)) CONSTELLATION NETS FOR FEW-SHOT LEARNING
+    * constellation block right behind each conv block
+    * performs cell feature clustering and encoding with a dense part representation
+    * captures the relationships among the cell features are further modeled by an attention mechanism

 #### Proto-Enhanced Methods
 ** Descriptions 01**: They improve classic methods by enrich prototypes ** ATTENTION 01**: Proto-enhanced Cross-modal methods are not include here, found them below